-"Embarking on a new career during a global pandemic was always going to be a risky move, however after 18 months with Afiniti, it has been one that has undoubtedly been a great decision, both personally and professionally."
+For Joseph Boyd, Communications Consultant, “embarking on a new career during a global pandemic was always going to be a risky move, however, after 18 months with Afiniti, it has been one that has undoubtedly been a great decision, both personally and professionally.”

 My previous roles had been in client-side corporate communications.
 And whilst this experience had been a great stepping-stone post-university, after a short while it had become clear that I needed a fresh challenge.